Do you need a real estate attorney?

 What’s the best way to find a real estate attorney?

-You should always check with your area American Bar Association.
+You can always check with your area's American Bar Association to find qualified real estate lawyers near you.
 Also, contact those in the real estate industry for a suggestion by searching online for “real estate attorneys near me.”

 Your real estate agent or loan officer may also be able to point you in the right direction.
 Always make sure to interview a handful of attorneys to find the one you’re most comfortable with and who you feel will represent your interests best.

 A real estate attorney is a major asset to have in your corner when buying a house — that’s why we consider a mortgage lawyer to be an essential member of any homebuying team.
 This specialized lawyer can help solve issues from the moment you submit an offer to the closing table.

 Although you’ll need to pay an attorney fee to get legal advice, it’s well-worth the expense.
 You’ll gain peace of mind knowing that you have a legal expert crossing every “t” and dotting every “i” in your contract, as well as spotting and addressing potential red flags that might come up along the way.
 Trying to navigate the complex mortgage process without any legal counsel could very well wind up being more expensive than any attorney fee ever would be.
 So, before you apply for a mortgage, make sure you have a lawyer lined up who you trust.